IBM Blue Gene: Design

-A Q32 compute drawer contains 32 compute cards, each water cooled.
+A Q32 "compute drawer" contains 32 compute nodes, each water cooled.

 A "midplane" (crate) contains 16 Q32 compute drawers for a total of 512 compute nodes, electrically interconnected in a 5D torus configuration (4x4x4x4x2).
 Beyond the midplane level, all connections are optical.
-Racks have two midplanes, thus 32 compute drawers, for a total of 1024 compute nodes, 16,384 user cores and 16 TB RAM.
+Racks have two midplanes, thus 32 compute drawers, for a total of 1024 compute nodes, 16,384 user cores, and 16 TB RAM.

 Separate I/O drawers, placed at the top of a rack or in a separate rack, are air cooled and contain 8 compute cards and 8 PCIe expansion slots for InfiniBand or 10 Gigabit Ethernet networking.

 Performance

 At the time of the Blue Gene/Q system announcement in November 2011, an initial 4-rack Blue Gene/Q system (4096 nodes, 65536 user processor cores) achieved #17 in the TOP500 list with 677.1 TeraFLOPS Linpack, outperforming the original 2007 104-rack BlueGene/L installation described above.
 The same 4-rack system achieved the top position in the Graph500 list with over 250 GTEPS (giga traversed edges per second).
 Blue Gene/Q systems also topped the Green500 list of most energy efficient supercomputers with up to 2.1 GFLOPS/W.

 In June 2012, Blue Gene/Q installations took the top positions in all three lists: TOP500, Graph500 and Green500.